blong711/Shopify-theme2/PROMPT.md

-# 🧩 Banner Collection Conversion Guide: Home Bicycle to Shopify Liquid
+# 🧩 Latest tip Conversion Guide: Home Bicycle to Shopify Liquid

 ## 🎯 Objective
-Convert `vineta/banner-collection-home-bicycle.html` into a highly customizable Shopify Liquid section.
-The goal is to **reuse the existing section** by adding a new layout to support the "home-bicycle" version that displays **banner collection**.
+Convert `vineta/latest-tip-home-bicycle.html` into a highly customizable Shopify Liquid section.
+The goal is to **reuse the existing section** by adding a new layout to support the "home-bicycle" version that displays **latest tip**.

 ---

 ## 📥 Input & Output

 - **Input HTML**:
-  `/home/ryotaru/Shopify-theme2/vineta/banner-collection-home-bicycle.html`
+  `/home/ryotaru/Shopify-theme2/vineta/latest-tip-home-bicycle.html`
-  (collection section from the "Home Bicycle" page)
+  (latest tip section from the "Home Bicycle" page)

 - **Existing Component**:
-  `sections-storage/16-banner-collection/banner-collection.liquid`
+  `sections-storage/18-latest-tip/latest-tip.liquid`

 - **Output**:
-  Updated section (e.g., `banner-collection.liquid`) with support for the `"home-bicycle` layout using dynamic settings and/or blocks.
+  Updated section (e.g., `latest-tip.liquid`) with support for the `"home-bicycle` layout using dynamic settings and/or blocks.

 ---